-The scope of the definition for Critical Technologies is not surprising-it tracks the definition used in both FIRRMA as well as the Pilot Program enacted in 2018.
+The scope of this definition for Critical Technologies is not surprising-it tracks the definition used in both FIRRMA as well as the Pilot Program enacted in 2018.
 This list of products is particularly broad, and any items or technologies that are the subject of any meaningful export controls are usually covered as a Critical Technology.
-U.S. companies are in practice often surprised that items
+U.S. companies are in practice often surprised that items they consider ordinary course products are in fact considered a critical technology under the regulations.